SannySantino/CT-SFDA/README.md

 # README

-This is an explanation file of how to train and test CT for source free domain adaptation tasks.
+This is an explanation file of how to train and test CT(Compositional Transfer) for source free domain adaptation tasks in

+**<u>Learning Compositional Transferability of Time Series for Source-Free Domain Adaptation</u>**.

 ## Document structure